bburns/bburns.github.io/README.md

 ## About Me

 Hello!
 I'm a developer interested in machine learning, Python, physics, and React.

-I'm currently working on moveto.io with a small team.
+Currently I'm working on moveto.io with a small team.

 ## Projects